 In 2019, the Town entered in an agreement with Alvin Fairburn and Associates for engineering costs related to the Red Oak Sewer Treatment Plant Expansion Project.
 The agreement for engineering costs equaled \$376,500.
-As of the current fiscal year end, \$165,000 in engineering costs had been incurred and capitalized.
-The amount remaining on the engineering contract at the fiscal year end is \$211,500.
+After change orders, the total contract is \$541,500 As of the current fiscal year end, \$389,310 in engineering costs had been incurred and capitalized.
+The amount remaining on the engineering contract at the fiscal year end is \$152,190.

 On January 9, 2020, the Town awarded the construction portion of the Red Oak Sewer Treatment Plant Expansion Project to L. King Company in the amount of \$4,737,133.
-As this contract was awarded subsequent to the current fiscal year end, no construction costs had been incurred nor capitalized.
+After change orders, the total contract is now \$4,896,668.
+As of the current fiscal year end, \$3,769,239 in construction costs had been incurred and capitalized.
+The amount remaining on the construction contract at the fiscal year end is \$1,127,428.